Solopreneurs must manage accounts receivable. Here’s an article from Corporate Credit Solutions I thought was worth your time.

 – Vendor payments

-Your Account Receivable department is what is responsible for your business bringing in the money owed from your clients.
+Your Account Receivable department is responsible for your business bringing in the money owed from your clients.
 When clients hire you, you go out and do the work or deliver the product that the client has ordered.
 For you to receive your money, you must send your client an invoice.
 This invoice is created within your Account Receivables.

 Once an invoice is sent to your client, your client will usually pay that invoice within 30 days to 60 days.
-In the current economy it has been harder to receive payment from clients.
+In the current economy, it has been harder to receive payment from clients.
 Your clients and owners are feeling the economic crunch as much as your business may be feeling it.

 Before you do work for a client, do a little research on that client.
 To make sure that they are creditable for the work you are going to do.
-If the owner doesn't have the financing, you can tell them "no".
-Don't bury your business with work that you will not be paid for.
+If the owner doesn’t have the financing, you can tell them “no.” Don’t bury your business with work that you will not be paid for.
 Your business will surely fail.

-Keeping a steady balance with cash flow is necessary and important in order to maintain a strong business.
+Keeping a steady balance with cash flow is necessary and essential in order to maintain a strong business.
 This will prevent you from damaging your business credit since you will be able to make your payments to your vendors on time.